brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

 Note that in this case, the macro is invoked at declaration scope and returns a token sequence which is a declaration.
-That's novel — but it's not quite having arbirtary expressions at class or namespace scope, only macro invocations.
+That's novel — but it's not quite having arbitrary expressions at class or namespace scope, only macro invocations.
 This saves otherwise having to implement macros like this as a `consteval` block where the macro returns an expression which itself invokes `queue_injection`.
 Just a lot of unnecessary extra ceremony.

 ## Tuple Indexing and Short Circuiting

 `std::tuple` does not currently have an index operator, as in `elems[0]`.
 Of course, it couldn't have a _normal_ index operator, since the type of the result would depend on which index is being acccessed.
 This would call for `constexpr` function parameters, or something like it.
-However, we don't really need that — all we want is the ability to rewrite teh call `elems[0]` into the call `std::get<0>(elems)`.
-That's just [a macro](https://compiler-explorer.com/z/vYTvxqfGE):
+However, we don't really need that — all we want is the ability to rewrite the call `elems[0]` into the call `std::get<0>(elems)`.
+That's just [a macro](https://compiler-explorer.com/z/x199rPPzW):

 ::: std
 ```cpp